HowardGech/SimultaneousPLN/README.md

 # SimultaneousPLN<img src="src/icon.svg" align="right" width="155"/>

 This is the Python implementation of the manuscript *"Simultaneous Estimation of Many Sparse Networks via Hierarchical Poisson Log-Normal Model"*.
-The package requires [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and [skggm](https://github.com/skggm/skggm) as dependencies.
-Please ensure that these prerequisites are properly installed.

 ## Installation